 NZ Transport Agency's (NZTA) guidelines state that you must not drive for at least four weeks following your surgery.
-You will need to have an assessment by a specialist before returning to driving.
+However, some specialists recommend six weeks.
+You may need to have an assessment by a specialist before returning to driving.